Enter to Win My Take Care of You Gift Pack giveaway!

 A moment of silence please.

-During the winter I researched and pseudo-shopped for a replacement.
-A Bokashi Bin looked interesting but higher maintenance than my old college boyfriend.
-A worm bin would freeze in my garage.
+A worm compost bin (learn more about it here) would freeze in my garage.
 I didn’t want to be known as a Stewart of the Earth and Mass Worm Murderer.
 A tumbling compost would work best for us, and if it was smaller than the garbage can model that would be perfect.

-I had my heart set on a NatureMill Automatic Compost Bin because I liked that it did all of the mixing and tumbling for me and you got a batch of compost every few weeks instead of my year long wait till it rots method.
-But before I make the spendy investment I vowed that if I can get the green to brown ratio right, don’t have slime mold or maggots, and get at least one batch of compost out of a new homemade compost bin then I will consider buying the NatureMill compost bin of my dreams.
+But before I make the spendy investment I vowed that if I can get the green to brown ratio right, don’t have slime mold or maggots, and get at least one batch of compost out of a new homemade compost bin then I will consider buying the electric composter.
 Don’t judge me Internet.
 I know I’m a little more than pathetic because I dream of compost bins instead something important like world peace.

 I found my compost bin to be at Odd Lots.
 They had locking Rubbermaid tubs marked down to $5.00 a piece.
 I think the square size will be easier to turn with a shovel than my old tapered garbage can compost bin.
 However I prefer the locking the lid and kicking the bin on its side and rolling in around the yard method because I don’t have to stick my hands in the bin and get them all ookie.